at3e/at3e.github.io/_posts/2023-09-10-on-a-graph-problem.md

 ![Image](/assets/Graph/BGraph.003.jpeg){: width="65%" align="center"}
 *Figure 3: Graph G and nodes of graph G'*

-Each Red box can have a maximum of I_R incoming edges.
+Each Red box can have a maximum of `Ir` incoming edges.
 There can be multiple outgoing edges.
 But at least one input or output edge must be used.
 But while constructing the graph `G'`, no set of Red boxes can form a chain of more than N stages.
 For example, if N=3, the set of Red boxes connected using Red dotted lines is invalid, but the set of Red boxes connected using Green dotted lines works.

 ![Image](/assets/Graph/BGraph.004.jpeg){: width="65%" align="center"}
 *Figure 4: Set of valid and invalid edges of graph G'*